 For oft, when on my couch I lie In vacant or in pensive mood, They flash upon that inward eye Which is the bliss of solitude; And then my heart with pleasure fills And dances with the daffodils.

-A bit of landscape photography from the Yorkshire Dales.
 A tranquil scene of snowdrops growing beside a small stream, protected by moss-covered dry stone walls.

 There are many sheep farms.
-Worth a look … Yorkshire shepherdess

 The Yorkshire Dales is famous for its limestone scenery.
 The grey rock was formed from the shells and skeletons of billions of sea creatures, laid down millions of years ago in tropical oceans.
 Ancient glaciers moving over the landscape and then rainwater over thousands of years, produced the cracks (or grykes) of the landscape that exists today.
 In the distance is the Ribblehead Viaduct, built by 1000 navvies in Victorian times.
 It has 24 arches and is part of the Settle to Carlisle railway line.